 About the Project

 Speculative Annotation is a dynamic website, presenting items from the Library’s collections for students, teachers, and other users to annotate through captions, drawings, and other types of markmaking.
-Working with curators at the Library of Congress and students and teachers in the classroom, Innovator in Residence Courtney McClellan will develop tools that support the types of conversations students and educators want to have with historical objects.
-The website will include unique design features such as watermarks and/or visual layers to distinguish items annotated with this tool.
-The experimental application will premier in the summer of 2021, along with lessons plans and example annotations from Library curators.
+Working with curators at the Library of Congress and students and teachers in the classroom, Innovator in Residence Courtney McClellan designed the tool to support the types of conversations students and educators want to have with historical objects.
+The website includes unique design features such as hand-made stamps, as well as a specific color palette to distinguish items from annotations.
 You can read a conversation about annotation and its role in the classroom with Courtney here.
-If you are an educator interested in collaborating on the project, please email LC-Labs@loc.gov
+You can read about Courtney's curation of the featured mini collection of LC items here.
+Code and Readme for the open-source application can be found here External.

 Inspiration and Goals